nanoframework/nf-interpreter/targets/FreeRTOS/ESP32_DevKitC/BUILD-ESP32.md

 2. Set up the `CMake-variants.json` in root directory of your local nanoFramework/nf-interpreter clone.

-    There is a template file called `cmake-variants.TEMPLATE-ESP32.json` that can be copied to `CMake-variants.json` and used if you followed the paths in this guide.
-If different install paths used, then edit the file accordingly.

     See `cmake-variants.TEMPLATE.json` for the generalised template.
 Be aware of the forward slashes in the paths.
 	The TOOLCHAIN_PREFIX should be set to the directory where the xtensa-esp32-elf is the subdirectory.

+    There is a template file called `cmake-variants.TEMPLATE-ESP32.json` that can be copied to `CMake-variants.json` and used if you followed the paths in this guide.
+If different install paths were used, then edit the file accordingly.

 ```
 {